SimoneStefani/kth-dd2421/classification-trees/README.md

 |  MONK-3 | 0.00712087 | 0.29373617 | 0.00083111 | 0.00289182 | 0.25591172 | 0.00707703 |

 The attribute **a5** seems to perform very well both with training sets MONK-1 and MONK-3 and decently well with MONK-2.

+#### Assignment 4:
+> For splitting we choose the attribute that maximizes the information gain, Eq.3.
+Looking at Eq.3 how does the entropy of the subsets, *S<sub>k</sub>*, look like when the information gain is maximized?
+How can we motivate using the information gain as a heuristic for picking an attribute for splitting?
+Think about reduction in entropy after the split and what the entropy implies.